KrisztaT/Battleship/README.md

 ## Hardware and software requirements

 To run the program the minimum hardware and software requirements are the same as for running python on your computer.
+Please find more information on this page: https://pythondev.readthedocs.io/platforms.html